Adimserious/cyber-security-blog/README.md

 ## Features remaining to implement
+Due to time constraints, the following features are remaining to implement
-- The update and delete functionality for create category poage are the features remaining to implement due to time constraints.
+- The update and delete functionality for create category poage.
+Hero Section:
+- The Featured Articles Slider Highlights the latest or most important posts.
+- The Search Bar is Prominent and centrally located for easy access.

 ## Technologies Used
 ### Frontend